The Editor Suggests :

 amarun: (n) A term used in the Amazon for the anaconda.
 AYV (See, amaru.)
 The ultimate source of power, the hydrosphere, as embodied by the anaconda (amarun), which may break all bonds of hegemony but contains within itself the genesis of destruction and reemergence of chaos.
 WCE

 amauta, amawta: (n) Great teacher.
 JLH Sage; learned person.
 RS Inca court poet-philosophers responsible for keeping history alive through oral remembrance.
 As the Inca empire expanded, the amautas were tasked with incorporating the myths, lengends and religious tenets of the conquered people.
 After the Spanish conquest, the amautas were a rich source for the Spanish chroniclers.
-MAN (adj) Wise.
+MAN A trustee of science and art.
+Amautas had schools in Cusco where the nobles were taught mathematics, astronomy, statistics, political history, poetry, music and probably medicine and surgery.
+DYE (adj) Wise.
 RS

 amaychura: (n) Cachexia, a medical condition of general ill health with emaciation due to chronic disease, such as cancer.
 RS